-One of the most magical moments of my last week (and there were many) happened around the table on the back deck.
+One of the most magical moments of my last week (and there were many) happened around the table on the deck.
 Sitting.
 Standing.
 Talking.
 Crying.
 Consoling.
 Sharing Our hearts.
 We were genuinely sharing our hearts.
 It didn’t happen on purpose, those things seldom do.
 I don’t even remember who was gathered, I wish I did, but there were several.
 I just remember looking up and noticing that it was all us.
 All women.
 Sacred hearts gathered together to stand in harmony and truth for one of the most meaningful conversations of my life.
 It wasn’t tabu; it wasn’t off-limits.
 It wasn’t political.
 It wasn’t worldly.
 This was a spiritual affair.
 And relevant.
 So relevant.
 No small talk.
 Who wants small talk?
 No thanks.

 Those are the moments I want more of.
-When we can all gather for no other reason than to support, encourage, visit, dream, share, sit in silence, have a toast, shed a tear, or have a sip.
+When we can all gather for no other reason than to support, encourage, visit, dream, share, sit in silence, have a toast, shed a tear, or a sip.
 Just to ask, “how’ve you been?”
 Who knows who may need to hear those very words?
 And aren’t we a powerful force when we come together?
-We can do amazing things when speaking our truth.
+We can do amazing things when speaking the truth.

 I hope we keep talking; keep sharing.
 When we offer our words with the right intention, and our actions are in alignment with kindness and compassion, we will never need to ask: “am I saying or doing the right thing?”
 Because if our hearts are guiding us, then the answer is always, yes.
-Check-in with yourself and remember it’s ok, even good, to get silent, but don’t stay there.
+Check in with yourself and remember it’s ok, even good, to get silent, but don’t stay there.

 And please, let’s get together soon.